Skip to content

 (oh and side note, optimize your LinkedIn first using this free tool)

-See a pattern?
 The answers are often surprisingly simple.
-If a friend came to you with these problems, you'd probably give the same advice.
+If a friend came to you with these problems, you'd tell them the answer immediately.
+So why do we struggle to tell ourselves the same thing?

 🧿 The Trust Issue

-I used to do this a lot.
-For each decision (even small ones), I'd ask EVERYONE for their opinion.
-But looking back, I realize I knew what felt right each time.
+I used to do this constantly.
+For every decision — even small ones — I'd ask everyone for their opinion.
+But looking back, I knew what felt right each time.

 We don't trust our own judgment.